-A long, narrow former-garage site in West London has been ingeniously transformed.
+A long, narrow converted garage in West London has been ingeniously transformed.

 When you first walk into Melanie and Giles Martin's Hammersmith home, with its astonishing abundance of light and tactile, warm wood, it's impossible to think that it was once a dingy three-car garage.